pzmosquito/eslint-config-pz/README.md

 # eslint-config-pz

-ESLint shareable config for pzmosquito
+This shareable ESLint config is based on [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), with some [custom rules](./index.js).